davidsbatista/ml-report-kit/README.md

 # Machine Learning Report Toolkit

-Generating evaluating metrics reports for machine learning models in two lines of code.
+A plug-in to generate various evaluation metrics and reports ( PR-curves, classifications reports, confusion matrix) for supervised machine learning models using only two lines of code.

 ```python
 from ml_report import MLReport